jackie-dai/Vault-of-Knowledge/Module 12 - Devops.md

 If we need to make changes to a integral part of the architecture (such as the schema of the database) and not affect the user experience.
 We can either:
 1. bring the application offline to make the changes
 2. split code paths to not use the part that is down so the application can keep running

+## Security
+### Public key encryption
+A public key can be used by anyone to encrypt a message.
+This encrypted message can be sent securely over a network and only be decrypted by someone with the private key.

+### Symmetric key encryption
+Two users share the same private key.
+They use their keys to encrypt and decrypt messages.
+This is generally faster than public key encryption however safe key distribution is difficult.

+### Types of attacks

+### Cross site request forgery
+When
+#### Cross-site scripting (XSS)